Shanman150/QuickShop-Hikari-Documents/docs/modules/economy-formatter.md

 # Economy Formatter

-QuickShop use Economy Formatter to format balance to human readable text.
+QuickShop uses the Economy Formatter to format account balances to human readable text.

-## Work with Economy plugins
+## Economy plugins - The Default

-By default, QuickShop will request your installed economy plugin to format balance, but sometimes it may doesn't work (like eco plugin author returns a null), then QuickShop will fallback to internal economy formatter for make sure balance can be formatted.
+By default, QuickShop will request that your installed economy plugin formats the balance, but sometimes it this may not work.
+(E.g., Eco plugin author returns a null.)
+If the economy plugin cannot format the balance, then QuickShop will fallback to internal economy formatter to determine how the balance should be formatted.

-## Internal Formatter
+## Internal Formatter - The Backup

-Internal formatter only will be used when economy plugin's one doesn't work, but anyway, you can force enable it by tweak settings in config.yml:
+Internal formatter only will be used when the economy plugin's formatter doesn't work.
+However, you can force enable it by changing the following settings in config.yml:

 ```yaml
   #This should fix Vault or an economy plugin incorrectly processing the price and returning a "0" result.